Genetic counseling: United Kingdom

 The first two-year MSc in Genetic Counselling program established in the UK was from the University of Manchester in 1992, followed by Cardiff University in Wales in 2000.
 2016 saw major changes in the way genetic counsellors are trained in England.
 A 3-year training programme funded by Health Education England, the Scientist Training Programme (STP) uses a combination of work-based training in Genomic Medicine Centres and a part-time MSc in genetics (Genomic Counselling) from the University of Manchester.
 Recruitment is performed nationally through the National School of Healthcare Science (NSHCS).
 A 3-year part-time MSc in Genetic and Genomic Counselling is also now delivered by Cardiff University, through blended learning, with most of the teaching delivered online, alongside some short face-to-face teaching blocks in Wales.
 A 2-year MSc Genetic and Genomic Counselling program began at the University of Glasgow in Scotland in 2016.
-Prerequisites for acceptance on all the programmes include a degree in a relevant science or a nursing or midwifery qualification, and experience in a caring role.
+Prerequisites for acceptance into these programs include a degree (relevant science, nursing or midwifery), and experience in a caring role.